bmaupin/test-civ5-scenario/docs/log.md

    1. Adjust the X offset

-      1. Take the original width of the image, divide by 2, subtract the Y coordinate of the centre of the head, divide the result by 2.
+      1. Take the original width of the image, divide by 2, subtract the X coordinate of the centre of the head, divide the result by 2.
 This is how many pixels the X offset will need to be adjusted

-         e.g. 1344 / 2 - 629 = 43 / 2 = 22
+         e.g. 1344 / 2 - 629 = 43

       1. Now adjust the X offset by that many pixels

-         e.g. -402 + 22 = -380
+         e.g. -402 + 43 = -359

 1. Download this icon template and open it in GIMP: https://forums.civfanatics.com/resources/sukritacts-icon-template.18528/